vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_campaign_settings.rst

 .. image:: sms_campaign_settings/ab-tests-sms.png
    :align: center
-   :alt: The A/B Test tab is located on an Odoo SMS Marketing app campaign form.
+   :alt: The A/B Test tab is located on an Leansoft SMS Marketing app campaign form.

 In the first field, enter a desired percentage of recipients to conduct the A/B Test on.

 Beneath the percentage field is the :guilabel:`Winner Selection` field.
-This is what Odoo will use to determine the successful result of an A/B Test.
-In other words, this tells Odoo how to pick a winning A/B test.
+This is what Leansoft will use to determine the successful result of an A/B Test.
+In other words, this tells Leansoft how to pick a winning A/B test.

 The following sections are available: :guilabel:`Manual`, :guilabel:`Highest Click Rate`, :guilabel:`Leads`, :guilabel:`Quotations`, or :guilabel:`Revenues`.

 Finally, the :guilabel:`Send Final On` field is listed.
-This represents the date-time that Odoo uses as a deadline to determine the winning mailing variation.
-Then, Odoo sends that winning mailing variation to the remaining recipients, who weren't involved in the test, at that prior date and time.
+This represents the date-time that Leansoft uses as a deadline to determine the winning mailing variation.
+Then, Leansoft sends that winning mailing variation to the remaining recipients, who weren't involved in the test, at that prior date and time.